icta-tecaji/linux-containers/04_LXC_Networking/README.md

 ## Configuring LXC using ipvlan mode

-Finally, you can ask LXC to use macvlan for the container’s NIC.
+Finally, you can ask LXC to use ipvlan for the container’s NIC.
 Note that this has limitations and depending on configuration may not allow the container to talk to the host itself.
 Therefore the other two options are preferred and more commonly used.

 ## Configuring LXC using macvlan mode